 Core MRP is a better solution - a true meal supplement, not a meal imposter.
 Grain-sourced carbohydrates, not fillers and high glycemic carbohydrates.
 Rich protein sources from high quality whey and casein, not bottom-of-the-barrel powders.
 Premium flavors, digestive enzymes, and vitamins and minerals from real whole foods, not whatever else was lying around.
 Everything your body needs in an instantized, easy-mixing, convenient, and delicious blend.

-Before we begin to understand the myriad benefits of our carbohydrate blend, we first need to understand precisely what’s occurring when we consume carbohydrates on a daily basis – and in particular, when we consume them in and around (within 6h) of our workouts.
+Before we dive in to understand the complexity of Core MRP, lets back up and first understand exactly what’s occurring when we consume carbohydrates on a daily basis – and in particular, when we consume around our workouts (peri-workout nutrition).

 With that said, insulin does induce some negative effects, as well.
 This powerful hormone is responsible for a range of lipogenic (fat-creating) effects, including both adipocyte differentiation (turning what are known as pre-adipocytes into mature adipocytes, or fat cells), and proliferation (the expansion of cells).
 Insulin controls these processes by tightly regulating numerous signal transduction pathways, and is in fact one of the key hormones responsible for controlling how adipocytes function.

 So, you have a hormone that, on the one hand, does a range of absolutely crucial things related to muscle and muscle cell metabolism, and on the other, does similarly crucial things related to fat and fat cell metabolism.
 How do we separate the good from the bad, then?

 The easiest, most reliable way to ensure that these processes continue to work in favor of your body composition goals, is to very carefully and strategically select your carbohydrates sources.
 For us at Core, and specifically for Core MRP, this means choosing only low glycemic carbohydrates for inclusion in our everyday meal supplement.